-In June 2014, the Company modified the stock options outstanding as of that date that had been granted to its non-employee members of the Board of Directors (the "Board Members") to extend the exercise period to the lesser of three years from the date that a Board Member stepped down from his or her position on the Board of Directors or the remaining contractual life of the respective stock options.
-In connection with this modification, the Company recorded \$0.7 million of incremental stock-based compensation expense in 2014, and this expense is included as a component of General and administrative expense in the Company's consolidated statement of operations for the year ended December 31, 2014.
+In June 2014, the Company modified the outstanding stock options that had been granted to its non-employee members of the Board of Directors (the "Board Members") to extend the exercise period to the lesser of three years from the date that a Board Member stepped down from his or her position on the Board of Directors or the remaining contractual life of the respective stock options.
+In connection with this modification, the Company recorded \$0.7 million of incremental stock-based compensation expense in 2014.
+This expense is included as a component of General and administrative expense in the Company's consolidated statement of operations for the year ended December 31, 2014.

-On January 2, 2014, Raymond P. Dolan, the Company's President and Chief Executive Officer ("Mr. Dolan") elected to accept shares of restricted stock in lieu of base salary for the period from January 1, 2014 through December 31, 2014.
+On January 2, 2014, Raymond P. Dolan, the Company's President and Chief Executive Officer, elected to accept shares of restricted stock in lieu of base salary for the period from January 1, 2014 through December 31, 2014.
 Accordingly, the Company granted Mr. Dolan restricted stock (the "2014 Dolan Salary Shares") on January 2, 2014, with the number granted calculated by dividing an amount equal to 1.5 times Mr. Dolan's base salary for the period from January 1, 2014 through December 31, 2014 by the closing price of the Company's common stock on the date of grant.
 The 2014 Dolan Salary Shares vested on December 31, 2014.
 Effective September 16, 2014, Mr. Dolan's annual base salary was increased from \$500,000 to \$600,000.
 For the remainder of 2014, such increase was prorated and paid in cash and was not subject to any stock-for-cash election.
-The Company recorded stock-based compensation expense related to the 2014 Dolan Salary Shares ratably for the period of January 1, 2014 through December 31, 2014.
+The Company recorded stock-based compensation expense related to the 2014 Dolan Salary Shares ratably from January 1, 2014 to December 31, 2014.